5 Institutions That Improved Higher Education Business Processes

 5. Records Management

-Learn how your institution can leverage technology to perform at the highest level in this white paper from the Center for Digital Education: The Agile University – Performing at the Highest Level by Streamlining Administration.
+Learn how your institution can leverage technology to perform at the highest level in this white paper from the Center for Digital Education: The Agile University – Performing at the Highest Level by Implementing ECM as a Shared Service in Higher Education.